A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation

-In the main paper, we have presented results on the semantic segmentation and object instance segmentation problems.
 We notice that in the case of instance segmentation, though our results are much better qualitatively, the same is not fully reflected in the quantitative comparison.
 A careful analysis of the results reveals that there are often inconsistencies in the ground truth annotations itself.
 For example, in many cases ground annotation misses objects which either very small, occluded or partly present in the image.
 In some cases, the ground truth segmentation has inconsistencies.

 In many of these scenarios, our framework is able to predict the correct output, but since the ground truth annotation is erroneous, we are incorrectly penalized for detecting true objects or for detecting the correct segmentation, resulting in apparent loss in our accuracy numbers.
 In the figures below, we highlight some examples to support our claim.
 Systematically fixing the ground truth is a direction for future work.